Contrastive Learning for Lane Detection via cross-similarity: Experimental setup

 \subsubsection{CuLane}

-CuLane contains 55 hours of video data from highways and urban scenarios.
-CuLane has nine validation subsets: \textit{Normal}, \textit{Crowd}, \textit{Night}, \textit{Noline}, \textit{Shadow}, \textit{Arrow}, \textit{Hlight}, and \textit{Curve}.
-Lane marking predictions are shown as 30-pixel wide lines.
-A true positive prediction has an IoU > 0.5, while lower values are false positives.
-No prediction for a labeled ground truth lane is a false negative.
-False Positives (FP) and False Negatives (FN) are considered unsuccessful predictions.
-The common metrics used for benchmarking on CuLane are $Precision=\frac{TP}{TP+FP}$ and $Recall=\frac{TP}{TP+FN}$, and $F1-measure=\frac{2\times Precision\times Recall}{Precision+Recall}$.
+The CuLane includes 55 hours of video data, featuring both highways and urban scenarios.
+CuLane includes nine validation subsets: \textit{Normal}, \textit{Crowd}, \textit{Night}, \textit{Noline}, \textit{Shadow}, \textit{Arrow}, \textit{Hlight}, and \textit{Curve}.
+Lane marking predictions are represented by 30-pixel wide lines.
+A prediction is considered a true positive if it has an Intersection over Union (IoU) greater than 0.5; values lower than 0.5 are classified as false positives.
+In lane detection, a false positive refers to the incorrect identification of a lane where none exists, while a true negative indicates the correct recognition of the absence of a lane.
+The absence of a prediction for a lane that is labeled in the ground truth is categorized as a False Negative (FP) while predicting lanes that do not exist is classified as a False Positive (FP).
+Predictions categorized as FP and FN are considered unsuccessful.
+The common metrics used for benchmarking~\cite{Pan2018SpatialCNN,Zheng_2022_CVPR,Zheng2021RESA} on CuLane are $Precision=\frac{TP}{TP+FP}$ and $Recall=\frac{TP}{TP+FN}$, and $F1-measure=\frac{2\times Precision\times Recall}{Precision+Recall}$.